jbhoward-dublin/mirador-plugins-ucd/README.md

 ## mirador-plugin-geojson

 A plugin to enable a map visualisation based on a GeoJSON service specified within a IIIF manifest.
 The plugin exposes a slippy map as an overlay, launched from the Mirador "slot" menu.

+The plugin is found at [https://github.com/jbhoward-dublin/geojson-share-maps](https://github.com/jbhoward-dublin/geojson-share-maps).

 The plugin requires that the localised version of [geojson-share-maps](https://github.com/jbhoward-dublin/geojson-share-maps) be installed, adapted from [the app](https://github.com/bmcbride/geojson-share-maps) written by [Bryan McBride](https://github.com/bmcbride).
 It is written to accommodate specific needs at University College Dublin, which makes use of a local GeoJSON endpoint (documentation at [https://digital.ucd.ie/docs/DataServicesAPIs_v0.06_Geospatial.pdf](https://digital.ucd.ie/docs/DataServicesAPIs_v0.06_Geospatial.pdf)).
 It will also display arbitrary GeoJSON from other enpoints, and could be adapted with some effort to other specific environments.